NEW HARVEST’S POSITION ON BAPTISM

 - Biblical.
 The Bible shows quite clearly that baptism is a rite of entry into the Church and that its practise is important.
 But this importance is tempered for us by the following passages: John 4:1-2 “The Pharisees heard that Jesus was gaining and baptizing more disciples than John, although in fact it was not Jesus who baptized, but his disciples”.
 Paul also comments in 1 Corinthians 1:14-17 “I am thankful that I did not baptize any of you except Crispus and Gaius, so no one can say that you were baptized into my name.
 (Yes, I also baptized the household of Stephanas; beyond that, I don’t remember if I baptized anyone else.)
 For Christ did not send me to baptize, but to preach the gospel–not with words of human wisdom, lest the cross of Christ be emptied of its power.”
 Later in the letter he also comments, “Was a man already circumcised when he was called?
 He should not become uncircumcised.
 Was a man uncircumcised when he was called?
 He should not be circumcised.
 Circumcision is nothing and uncircumcision is nothing.
 Keeping God’s commands is what counts.”
 (1 Cor.
 7:18-19) These passages indicate quite clearly that baptism was not central to the teaching or practise of either Jesus or Paul, yet many evidently came into the Kingdom through their ministry.
 Paul’s comments on circumcision also tempers the need for an expression of the covenant relationship.

 New Harvest’s position is then firstly that we do not hold with “baptismal regeneration”.
 We believe that the primary requirement for salvation is faith in Jesus as Saviour and an ongoing relationship with Him which evidences His Lordship over us.
 “For it is by grace you have been saved, through faith – and this not from yourselves, it is the gift of God – not by works, so that no one can boast.”
 (Ephesians 2:8,9) Secondly that baptism is for us not an issue important enough to cause us to break fellowship with other Christians.
 We are happy to “live and let live”, regardless of the position adopted by others.
-Thirdly, when it comes to our own practise we will accommodate the baptismal requests for either infant or believer’s baptism on the following conditions: Infant baptism – the parents must have demonstrated by their lives and their involvement with us that they are Christians; Believer’s baptism – an ability to speak of their conversion experience and their commitment to Jesus as Saviour and Lord.
-Either of these would be explored through a “baptismal preparation” discussion with those involved prior to the baptism taking place.
+Thirdly, when it comes to our own practise we have chosen the practice of Believer’s baptism and require those being baptised to speak of their conversion experience and their commitment to Jesus as Saviour and Lord.

 - For parents who believe that salvation is the result of personal conviction and faith in Jesus as Lord and Saviour, it’s incongruous to speak of “dedicating” our children to God.
 Their lives are their own, and if these lives are to be dedicated to God they will need to do this themselves.
 We do not have that kind of authority over our children’s lives.